-The use of vertical HDPE panels and trenchless technology allowed placement of the barrier as close as 3 m from the bank of Codorus Creek, which was considered not to be feasible with conventional slurry wall technology.
-The HDPE barrier system selected for this project was a 2-mm-thick geomembrane, which allowed for the vibratory, trenchless installation.
-Sealing of the interlocks was achieved with a chloroprene-based, hydrophilic seal (see Figure 27.17).
-HDPE panels were keyed into soil improved by jet grouting, as discussed below.
-The panels were installed using conventional vibratory pile driving equipment, without a trench, thus reducing the amount of contaminated spoils to be disposed of (Figure 27.20).
+The use of vertical HDPE panels and trenchless technology allowed placement of the barrier as close as 3 m from the bank of the Codorus Creek, which was difficult to achieve with conventional slurry wall technology.
+The HDPE barrier system selected for this project was a 2 mm thick geomembrane, which allowed for the vibratory, trenchless installation.
+Sealing of the interlocks was achieved with a chloroprene-based, hydrophilic seal (see Figure 37.17).
+HDPE panels were keyed into the soil improved by jet grouting, as discussed below.
+The panels were installed using conventional vibratory pile driving equipment, without a trench, thus reducing the amount of contaminated spoils to be disposed (Figure 37.20).

-FIGURE 27.20 Installation of HDPE barrier wall utilizing conventional pile driving equipment.
-(Photo courtesy of Groundwater Control, Inc.)
+FIGURE 37.20 Installation of HDPE barrier wall utilizing conventional pile driving equipment.
+(Photo courtesy of Groundwater Control Inc.)

-In order to complete closure of the contaminated material, jet grouting was used to provide a seal to control DNAPL migration between the bottom of the HDPE panels and the irregular bedrock contact.
-Jet grouting consists of the high pressure injection of a cement and bentonite slurry horizontally into the soil strata in order to improve its mechanical and hydraulic properties.
+To complete closure of the contaminated material, jet grouting was used to provide a seal to control DNAPL migration between the bottom of the HDPE panels and the irregular bedrock contact.
+Jet grouting consists of high pressure injection of cement and bentonite slurry, horizontally into the soil strata to improve its mechanical and hydraulic properties.
 The containment wall was approximately 290 m in length.
-The soils along the alignment of the barrier system consisted of granular fills, with large amounts of cinder material.
+The soil along the alignment of the barrier system consisted of granular fills, with large amounts of cinder material.
 Also mixed into the fill were varying amounts of rubble and debris.
 These highly permeable soils were underlain by the competent bedrock.
-Holes were predrilled down to bedrock, and the jet grouting improvement was done by injecting the grout horizontally from the competent rock up to an elevation approximately 6 m below ground surface.
+Holes were pre-drilled down to bedrock, and the jet grouting improvement was done by injecting the grout horizontally from the competent rock up to an elevation approximately 6 m below the ground surface.